ildar-shaimordanov/perl-utils/README.md

 ## `transpose`

-This is Perl implementation of the AWK script to transposes the input file so rows become columns and columns become rows.
+This is Perl implementation of the AWK script to transpose the input file so rows become columns and columns become rows.

 ```awk